mrismanaziz/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## My boss told me to have a good day... so I went home.